Massive-Wiki/massive-wiki/Get Started with Massive Wiki.md

 ## Create and Edit Text Files

 1. Create and edit simple text files in a folder on a computer.
 Each file will be a page in the wiki.
 2. Use Markdown for simple formatting, as desired.

 You can use standard text editors like Notepad or Text Edit, and standard file managers like Windows Explorer or Finder.

 You can also use similar but enhanced third-party tools that work with standard text files and folders.

 There are some editors that have built in support for Markdown.
 Those are good, too.
-But read on about links in the next section, you may want one of the tools there instead...
+But read on about links in the next section, you may want one of the tools there instead....

 ## Give Pages Titles and Make Links

 1. Give each page a title.
 As the first line of text in the file, type `#`, then a space, then the title, like this: `# My Example Page`.
 2. On any pages, add links to other pages.
 Create a link by enclosing a word or phrase in double square brackets, like this: `[[My Example Page]]`.

 Just by using these two conventions, you've got yourself a wiki, with pages and links.
 You could now, for example, print out all the pages, and then as you were reading a page and got to a link, you could shuffle through all the pages in your printout to find the page with the right title on top, and then read that destination page.